i-look-like-tintin/TCExplorer/README.md

 ## Other Needs:
 - Validate data (I have only partially validated curled TC D4PDF data checking speeds and pressures - May)
+- Fix CSS display elements.
+Info boxes do not fit correctly on sub-1440p displays.
+Some control bar elements are misaligned.

 ## Client Notes:
 - Density and frequency maps.
 Include a unit converted to something / per year.
 Allows for experiment comparison – defined unit for everything.  <-- ~~In progress - May~~ Complete, but needs tweak.